fpdavis/MarquesasServer/README.md

    * Reworked help to use Tool Tips
    * Added first time run dialog
    * Changed background color on autoloading pages to black

+   * Updated update helper to handle multiple files instead of just one Dll in preperation for socket support
+   * Addded commented out socket code
+   * Completed Etag support for default html page (cache Page/MD5Sum)
+   * Fixed issue when a selected game had no available resource, the html page would not refresh as expected